XPing365/xping365-sdk/docs/wiki/tutorial.md

 The `IProgress<TestStep>` interface is implemented by this class, which is called on every test step performed by `HttpClientTestAgent` during its testing operation.
 This allows to monitor the progress of the test execution.

-The preceding code we added earlier does following:
+The preceding code we added earlier in `Program.cs` does following:

 - Creates a default host builder and adds availability test agent.
 It also configures logging mechanism to filter logs coming out from `HttpClient`.